By Christopher Brown of OCDCarCare.com

 The above Concept of Foundational Strength of Substrate seems logical and obvious when comparing the hardness of two vastly different land types to build a home on.

-So why is this concept not as equally understood when comparing the vastly different starting strengths of Automotive Paint Substrates for Ceramic Coating Applications?
+So why is this concept not as equally understood when comparing the vastly different starting strengths of Automotive Paint Systems (substrates) for Ceramic Coating Applications?

-Ceramic Coatings, applied to vehicle surfaces, DO NOT REPLACE the physical characteristics of substrates (mainly polyurethane paint) they adhere to.
+Ceramic Coatings, applied to vehicle surfaces, DO NOT REPLACE the physical characteristics of substrates (mainly polyurethane clear coat paint) they adhere to.

-True cross-linking coating chemistry, via covalent bonding, adheres to a substrate working together in symbiosis with the substrate.
+True cross-linking coating chemistry, via covalent bonding, adheres to a substrate working together in harmony with the native characteristics of its substrate.

 Ceramic Coatings ONLY amplify or enhance the pre-existing physical characteristics of the substrate.